uvalib/monorepo/src/authorTitleIndex.md

 Macy, John, *Spirit of American Literature* (1918) 53

-Maeterlinck, Maurice, *Miracle of Saint Antony and Five Other Plays*n(1917) 11
+Maeterlinck, Maurice, *Miracle of Saint Antony and Five Other Plays* (1917) 11

-Maeterlinck, Maurice, *Pelleas and Melisande and Other Plays* (jacketntitle) 11e jacket B (1927)
+Maeterlinck, Maurice, *Pelleas and Melisande and Other Plays* (jacket title) 11e jacket B (1927)

 Mailer, Norman, *Naked and the Dead* (1961) 536